lhoupert/analysis_eel_data/README.md

 ### 2. Data exploration and visualisation

 #### 2.1 Exploration of EEL dataset and contour plots of mean quantities
-The notebook [02-lh-Explore-EEL-meanfield.ipynb.ipynb](https://github.com/lhoupert/analysis_eel_data/blob/master/notebooks/02_Explore_EEL_meanfield.ipynb) is used to explore the EEL dataset.
-It also generates summary figures of the mean and standard deviation of the velocity, teperature, salinity and density along the EEL section (see example below).
+The notebook [02-lh-Explore-EEL-meanfield.ipynb.ipynb](https://nbviewer.jupyter.org/github/lhoupert/analysis_eel_data/blob/master/notebooks/02-lh-Explore-EEL-meanfield.ipynb) is used to explore the EEL dataset.
+It also generates summary figures of the mean and standard deviation of the velocity, temperature, salinity and density along the EEL section (see example below).

-*Note: this notebook has been written at early stage in my transition from Matlab to Python and is mostly based on Python Dataframe.
-The use of [xarray](http://xarray.pydata.org/en/stable/) would have certainly shortened and optimised this code.*
+*Note: I used [xarray](http://xarray.pydata.org/en/stable/) to handle multi-dimensional datasets.*

 ![Exemple of contour plot accross the EEL section](references/readme_figures/fig22.png)